cavalen/vlab-azure/README.md

 - External VLAN, default = 10.1.10.0/24
 - Internal VLAN, default = 10.1.20.0/24
 - Ubuntu server with several containers (pool members), default = 10.1.10.80
-- F5 BIG-IP Best 200 Mbps, with LTM and ASM Provisioned.
+- F5 BIG-IP Best 200 Mbps, with LTM and ASM provisioned.

 **Requeriments**\
 To run this playbooks you need: